Homocysteine | Memory Decline, Dementia, Alzheimers

 Homocysteine is a biomarker for over 100 diseases, especially mental and neurological diseases.
 Lower homocysteine level is associated with a significant reduction in cardiovascular and stroke risk.
 It has even been associated with a heightened risk of osteoporosis, depression, and cognitive decline.

-Homocysteine is an incredibly important marker to highlight risk of dementia and memory decline.
-We recommend everyone concerned about memory declines risks measures this biomarker after age 50, as a risk screening.
+Homocysteine is an incredibly important marker in managing dementia and memory decline risk.
+We recommend everyone who are concerned about memory decline, measures this biomarker after age 50, as a risk screening.

-Understand if you need to supplement with B vitamins to reduce risk of
+• Understand if you need to supplement with B vitamins to reduce risk

 Lowering homocysteine has been shown to reduce brain shrinkage by up to 73% in those with adequate omega-3 DHA (which our brains also need!).